pingleware/bestbooks/packages/bestbooks-auditor/README.md

 When the SEC brought action against the audit firm [Prager Metis for negligence](https://www.sec.gov/newsroom/press-releases/2024-133), the [complaint](https://www.sec.gov/files/litigation/complaints/2024/comp-pr2024-133.pdf) starting in paragragh II details the mechanics for conducting an audit which is based on [Auditing Standards Board clarified statements](https://us.aicpa.org/research/standards/auditattest/clarifiedsas).

+To design an audit to identify whether certain assets were appropriately recognized and presented in the financial statements, follow these steps:

+**On line item 29.**

+"*Moreover, because Prager Metis did not understand Alameda’s role as a purported custodian of cash belonging to FTX customers, its engagement team could not reasonably analyze FTX’s decision not to recognize its customers’ crypto assets or cash on its balance sheet. and because the Engagement Partner did not understand basic aspects of FTX’s business model, he failed to design an audit that included procedures to identify whether certain assets were appropriately recognized and presented in FTX’s financial statements, and if included, whether they contained sufficient footnote disclosure."*

+### 1. **Planning and Understanding the Entity**

+- **Understand the Business**: Gain an understanding of the entity's business operations, industry, and environment.
+This includes understanding how assets are acquired, managed, and recorded.
+- **Identify Significant Accounts and Assertions**: Identify which asset accounts (e.g., property, plant, equipment, inventory, investments) are material to the financial statements.
+Focus on relevant assertions such as existence, completeness, valuation, rights and obligations, and presentation and disclosure.

+### 2. **Risk Assessment**

+- **Identify Risks of Material Misstatement**: Identify the risks associated with asset recognition and presentation.
+Consider industry-specific risks, past audit issues, and the complexity of transactions.
+- **Assess Control Environment**: Evaluate the effectiveness of internal controls related to asset recognition and presentation.
+This includes assessing controls over acquisition, disposal, and valuation of assets.

+### 3. **Audit Procedures**

+   Design and perform audit procedures that address the risks identified:

+#### **Existence**

+- **Physical Inspection**: Conduct physical inspections of tangible assets like inventory and fixed assets to ensure they exist and are not fictitious.
+- **Confirmation**: Obtain confirmations from third parties (e.g., custodians, financial institutions) for assets like investments or bank accounts.

+#### **Completeness**

+- **Review Transactions**: Examine purchase records, invoices, and other documents to ensure all assets are recorded.
+- **Analytical Procedures**: Perform analytical procedures to identify any unusual trends or discrepancies in asset balances that may indicate unrecorded assets.

+#### **Valuation and Allocation**

+- **Recalculate Depreciation/Amortization**: Verify the accuracy of depreciation or amortization calculations for fixed and intangible assets.
+- **Impairment Testing**: Review impairment assessments to ensure assets are not carried at amounts exceeding their recoverable amounts.
+- **Fair Value Assessment**: For investments and other assets measured at fair value, assess whether the fair value measurements and disclosures are appropriate.

+#### **Rights and Obligations**

+- **Review Legal Documents**: Examine titles, deeds, and lease agreements to confirm the entity's rights to the assets.
+- **Inspection of Contracts**: Inspect contracts and agreements to ensure that assets are not pledged as collateral or encumbered in a way that affects the entity’s rights.

+#### **Presentation and Disclosure**

+- **Review Financial Statements**: Ensure that assets are classified and presented correctly in the financial statements (e.g., current vs. non-current assets).
+- **Disclosure Testing**: Verify that the disclosures related to assets (e.g., fair value measurements, depreciation methods, restrictions) are complete and in accordance with the applicable financial reporting framework.

+### 4. **Test of Controls (if applicable)**

+- **Walkthroughs**: Perform walkthroughs of the processes related to asset acquisition, disposal, and valuation to understand and test the design of internal controls.
+- **Control Testing**: Test the operating effectiveness of controls, such as authorization of asset acquisitions, periodic reconciliations, and review of asset valuations.

+### 5. **Substantive Procedures**

+- **Substantive Analytical Procedures**: Perform ratio analysis and other analytical procedures to identify unusual trends or variances in asset balances.
+- **Detailed Testing**: Select samples of asset transactions (acquisitions, disposals) and trace them to supporting documentation to verify the recognition and measurement of assets.

+### 6. **Conclusion and Reporting**

+- **Evaluate Audit Evidence**: Assess whether sufficient and appropriate audit evidence has been obtained to conclude on the assertions related to asset recognition and presentation.
+- **Communicate Findings**: Communicate any misstatements or control deficiencies identified during the audit to management and those charged with governance.
+- **Form an Opinion**: Based on the audit evidence gathered, form an opinion on whether the assets are appropriately recognized and presented in the financial statements.

+### 7. **Documentation**

+- **Audit Documentation**: Document all audit procedures performed, evidence obtained, and conclusions reached to provide a record of the audit and support the audit opinion.

+This audit design ensures that assets are appropriately recognized, measured, and presented in the financial statements, complying with the applicable financial reporting framework.

+**Loaning monies between affiliated firms**

+Line item 30: "*FTX told Prager Metis that it loaned funds to Alameda, but the Prager Metis team did not design and execute sufficient procedures to obtain audit evidence for this activity.
+Instead, Prager Metis memorialized the limited audit evidence they collected on this issue with this one-line workpaper*"

+To audit the lending of funds between affiliated firms, you need to gather evidence that confirms the existence, terms, and appropriate accounting treatment of the intercompany loan.
+Here's a list of the audit evidence required:

+### 1. **Loan Agreement**

+- **Written Agreement**: Obtain the formal loan agreement between the affiliated firms.
+This document should detail the terms of the loan, including the principal amount, interest rate, repayment schedule, and any covenants.
+- **Authorization**: Verify that the loan agreement was properly authorized by the appropriate level of management or governing body within both affiliated firms.

+### 2. **Board Resolutions and Meeting Minutes**

+- **Board Resolutions**: Review board resolutions or meeting minutes from both firms to confirm that the intercompany loan was discussed, approved, and properly documented at the governance level.
+- **Management Approvals**: Check for documented management approvals and that all necessary parties were involved in the decision-making process.

+### 3. **Bank Statements and Cash Flow Records**

+- **Bank Statements**: Obtain and review bank statements to verify the transfer of funds between the affiliated firms.
+Ensure that the loan amount was transferred on the dates specified in the loan agreement.
+- **Cash Flow Statements**: Check the cash flow statements of both firms to confirm that the loan is appropriately reflected as an inflow (for the lender) and an outflow (for the borrower).

+### 4. **General Ledger and Journal Entries**

+- **Ledger Entries**: Inspect the general ledger accounts for both firms to verify that the loan was recorded accurately.
+The lender should have a loan receivable, and the borrower should have a loan payable.
+- **Journal Entries**: Review the journal entries related to the loan to ensure they were recorded correctly, with appropriate debits and credits that align with the terms of the loan agreement.

+### 5. **Interest Payments and Calculations**

+- **Interest Payment Records**: Obtain evidence of interest payments made on the loan.
+Verify the payment dates, amounts, and that they align with the terms of the loan agreement.
+- **Interest Calculations**: Recalculate the interest to confirm that it was calculated correctly based on the agreed-upon interest rate and terms.

+### 6. **Repayment Schedule**

+- **Amortization Schedule**: Review the loan's repayment schedule, if available, including principal and interest payments over time.
+Verify that the repayments are in line with the schedule and recorded in the financial statements accordingly.
+- **Payment Receipts**: Collect evidence of payments made by the borrower firm to the lender firm, including bank transfer records or payment receipts.

+### 7. **Confirmation of Intercompany Balances**

+- **Intercompany Confirmation**: Send intercompany balance confirmations to both affiliated firms to verify that they agree on the loan balances as of the reporting date.
+- **Reconciliation**: Perform reconciliations of intercompany accounts to ensure that the loan receivable and payable are properly recorded and that there are no discrepancies.

+### 8. **Disclosure in Financial Statements**

+- **Financial Statement Review**: Review both firms' financial statements to ensure that the loan is appropriately disclosed.
+This includes the loan's nature, terms, amounts, interest rates, and any relevant conditions.
+- **Related Party Disclosures**: Verify that the loan is disclosed as a related party transaction, as required by the applicable financial reporting framework (e.g., IFRS, GAAP).

+### 9. **Legal and Tax Compliance**

+- **Legal Review**: Obtain any legal opinions or correspondence related to the loan to ensure compliance with legal requirements, such as transfer pricing regulations.
+- **Tax Documentation**: Review the tax treatment of the loan, including the deductibility of interest expense and any transfer pricing considerations, to ensure compliance with tax laws.

+### 10. **Subsequent Events**

+- **Subsequent Payments**: Check for any payments made after the reporting period but before the audit report date to confirm the ongoing status of the loan.
+- **Changes in Terms**: Obtain evidence of any changes to the loan terms, including renegotiations, waivers, or extensions, that occurred after the reporting date.

+Collecting and reviewing this evidence helps ensure that the intercompany loan is properly recognized, measured, and disclosed in the financial statements of both affiliated firms.

 ## Audit Rules

 A financial audit involves a thorough examination of an organization's financial statements, transactions, and controls to ensure accuracy, compliance with accounting standards, and the prevention of fraud.
 The specific rules and procedures for a financial audit can vary based on the auditing standards followed (such as Generally Accepted Auditing Standards or International Standards on Auditing).
 Below are some common rules and principles typically applied in financial audits: